shopware/shopware/src/Docs/platform/5-orm/2-types.md

 ## Association types

-This section will over the usage of the association types to build relations between definitions.
+This section will cover the usage of the association types to build relations between definitions.

 ### FkField